NVIDIA/modulus/examples/generative/stormcast/README.md

 ### Inference

-A simple demonstrative inference script is given in `inference.py`, which loads a pretrained model (TODO: will the model checkpoints be public/downloadable at time of release?) and runs a 12-hour forecast.
-The forecast outputs are saved as a `zarr` file, and some sample plots are created.
+A simple demonstrative inference script is given in `inference.py`, which loads a pretrained model from a local directory named `stormcast_checkpoints`.
+Yout should update this path to the checkpoints saved by your training runs that you want to run inference for.
+The `inference.py` script will run a 12-hour forecast and save outputs as a `zarr` file along with a few plots saved as `png` files.

 To run inference, simply do: